awsdocs/amazon-eks-user-guide/doc_source/update-stack.md

    kubectl scale deployments/kube-dns --replicas=1 -n kube-system
    ```

-1. \(Optional\) If you are using the Kubernetes [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler), scale the deployment back to one replica\.
+1. \(Optional\) If you are using the Kubernetes [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler), scale the deployment back to your desired amount of replicas\.

    ```
    kubectl scale deployments/cluster-autoscaler --replicas=1 -n kube-system